-In 1938 she retired from the fashion business.
-However, 16 years later she made a determined comeback after becoming fed up at seeing French fashion become dominated by men.
+In 1938, she retired from the fashion business.
+However, 16 years later, she made a determined comeback after becoming fed up with seeing French fashion become dominated by men.

 She prided herself on her great taste, fashion and practicality combined with an awareness of what people wanted.
 It was this that made her the most recognisable name in world fashion.

 Chanel was an innovator in many aspects of fashion.
 She developed a new kind of jewellery which imitated much more expensive jewellery.
 It enabled wealthy people to keep their expensive jewellery at home.